asmitapoddar/nowplaying-RS-Music-Reco-FM/README.md

 ```
 ###### 3. Installing the dependencies as have been mentioned above.
 ###### 4. Creating the final train-test splits which can be used as input to the FM.
-For example, to make next-song recommendation, create the final training and test sets using the following commands:
+For example, to make context-aware recommendation in the POP_RND setting, create the final training and test sets using the following commands:
 ```
-Rscript train_seq.py
+Rscript train_POP_RND.r
-Rscript test_seq.py
+Rscript test_POP_RND.r
 ```
 The required training and test sets would be created, which can be input to the FM by specifying the file names in [main.py](https://github.com/asmitapoddar/nowplaying-RS-Music-Recommendation-FM/blob/master/main.py)